lmcinnes/umap/doc/parametric_umap.rst

 Defining your own network
 ---------------------------

 By default, parametric UMAP uses 3-layer 100-neuron fully-connected neural network.
-To extend Parametric UMAP to use a more complex architecture, like a convolutional neural network, we simply need to define the network and pass it in as an argument to parametricUMAP.
+To extend Parametric UMAP to use a more complex architecture, like a convolutional neural network, we simply need to define the network and pass it in as an argument to ParametricUMAP.
 This can be done easliy, using tf.keras.Sequential.
 Here's an example for MNIST:

 .. code:: python3